What Is Ménière Disease?

 Endolymphatic Hydrops

-Excessive accumulation of endolymph in the inner ear is the central pathophysiologic mechanism of the disease.
+Excessive endolymph accumulation in the inner ear is the central pathophysiologic mechanism of the disease.

 Classic Tetrad